slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 4. View the extracted files in ADLS

 ## Step 4.
 Analytics & Visualization

-## Step 4.1: Process and analyze SDUD data (Persona: Pro Data Scientist, Data Architect)
+## 4.1: Process and analyze SDUD data (Persona: Pro Data Scientist, Data Architect)
 First, you will build the retrospective analysis.
 The objective is to process and analyze the SDUD data to identify any drug prescription trends.
 Azure Databricks will be used first to handle these large datasets with the latest Spark capabilities.

 1. Launch the Databricks workspace (via Azure portal > Databricks > Launch workspace > Workspace web URL)